almende/eve/java_libraries.md

   *

 - **eve-planning.jar**
   Contains agents acting on the domain of calendaring and planning.
-  Contains a GoogleCalendarAgent and a servlet for authorizing this agent.
+  Contains a set of agents using various Google API's such as calendar, directions, translate.
+Also contains a servlet for authorizing agents.
-  Will contain agents planning activities in a dynamic way.

   *Dependencies:
     eve-core.jar